The Purge (2013 film): Sequels and prequel

 A third film, The Purge: Election Year, was released on July 1, 2016.
 A fourth film, The First Purge, which is set as a prequel in the franchise, was released on July 4, 2018.
 Ethan Hawke reprises his role as James Sandin in the opening scene of "7:01am", the series finale of The Purge television series.
 A fifth film, The Forever Purge, was released on July 2, 2021.

+Despite the fifth film being presented as the final film, plans emerged for a sixth film that would focus on Frank Grillo's character Leo Barnes.
+In July 2021, these plans were scrapped.

+In July 2025, in an interview with Bloody Disgusting, DeMonaco confirmed the completion of a script for a sixth film, indicating that film could begin as early as late 2025.